Rutvik30322/asnanisolution/EMAIL_TROUBLESHOOTING.md

 - SMTP connection test results
 - Any errors encountered

-## Step 3: Verify Gmail Settings
+## Step 3: Verify Email Provider Settings

-### App Password
+### For Gmail Users

-For Gmail, you MUST use an app password, not your regular password:
+If you're using Gmail instead of GoDaddy, you MUST use an app password, not your regular password:

 1. Go to your Google Account > Security > App passwords
 2. Generate a new app password for "Mail" and your device
 3. Update the `SMTP_PASS` environment variable in Render with this password

-### Gmail-Specific Configuration
+### Email Provider-Specific Configuration

-The application automatically applies Gmail-specific settings:
+The application automatically applies specific settings based on your email provider:

+For Gmail:
 ```typescript
 if (host.includes('gmail')) {
  // console.log('Using Gmail-specific settings');